 Kratom is a plant native to Southeast Asia, where the leaves are chewed, smoked, or consumed as tea recreationally to produce a mild intoxication.
 It’s similar in many ways to how a couple drinks are often consumed socially in the US while catching up with friends.
 At very low doses, kratom produces euphoric, stimulating effects; at higher doses, paradoxically, the plant produces sedative effects, which are compared to the effects of opioid drugs like opium, morphine, heroin, and OxyContin.
-People who abuse kratom are at risk of developing physical and psychological dependence on the drug.
-Consuming a lot of the substance can lead to tolerance as well.
+People who misuse kratom are at risk of developing physical and psychological dependence on the drug.

-There are many reasons abusing kratom can be risky and tolerance to the substance is dangerous.
+There are many reasons misusing kratom can be risky, including:

 - Rapid development.
 Since most people who take kratom are trying to stop misusing opioids, tolerance to kratom is likely to develop rapidly.
 This is because the drug may have cross-tolerance with opioids since they have similar effects and because people who misuse opioids may start taking a very large dose of kratom to ease their withdrawal symptoms.
 The body will get used to the presence of a lot of kratom, making tapering or quitting difficult.